RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 They'll love you forever."

 Or as Tierno, the screenwriter, advises:
-"A plot’s power and emotional impact can't grow merely because a character talks about what's going on in the story."
+"A plot's power and emotional impact can't grow merely because a character talks about what's going on in the story."
+Or as dramatist and screenwriter, David Mamet, puts it, "Any time two characters are talking about a third, the scene is a crock of shit."

 ### Beginnings and Endings